How to Deliver an Effective Business Presentation

 What you say is important.
 How you say it is critical.

-That’s the key thing to remember when you’re about to make a big business presentation, says Lee Stuart, D.B.A., the leadership programs manager at KU Edwards Campus (KUEC).
+That’s the key thing to remember when you’re about to make a big business presentation, whether in person or virtual, says Dr. Lee Stuart, D.B.A., leadership instructor at KU Edwards Campus (KUEC).

 "The research says that between 90 and 92 percent of what an audience will remember about a presentation is based not on what was said but how it was said,” Stuart said.
 “Was it compelling?
 Was it memorable?
 Was it clear?
 What were four or five key things that I can take away?"